Ready to take the next step? Contact our Apprenticeship Coordinator today or fill out the request form!

 Students entering into an ACCCO payment plan have the option of fortnightly or monthly payments.
 Students with contributions fees of over $1500 can also request a weekly payment plan.

 Payment plans require an initial upfront payment towards their student contribution fees to set up the plan, and then each payment period a recurring payment amount is direct debited from the student's nominated account.

 Students are given recurring payment amount options when setting up their plan.

 Example plans are given below.

 |$4630.00||$310.00||$80 x 54 weekly payments|

 Please note the above is an example only and may not reflect your actual course fees or the applicable payment plan options.

 Please contact our enrolments team on 1300 139 406 to discuss payment options applicable to you.

-All students intending to use WorkReady funding will be required to demonstrate satisfactory language, literacy and numeracy skills (LLN) prior to enrolment.
+All students intending to use WorkReady funding will be required to demonstrate satisfactory language, literacy and numeracy skills (LLN)